 This section provides information and instructions for installing and removing adapters.
-Your computer has two expansion connectors for PCI adapters and one for a PCI Express x1 adapter.
+Your computer has four expansion connectors.
+There are two connectors for PCI adapters, one connector for a PCI Express x1 adapter, and one connector for a PCI Express x16 graphics adapter connector (some models).